emmamaddock/SYSC3010PlantPals/README.md

 		Send JSON package to server using HTTP protocol and gets the instruction after that.

 	3.PlantSpecific.py
-		 have preset of Plants position and watering behavior.
+		Have preset of Plants position and watering behavior.

 	4.Pump.py
+		Enable or disable water pump.

 	5.Read_serial.py
+		Reads serial data from Arduino serial.

 	6.SetupGPIO.py
+		Setup GPIO pin to control Pump motor and Stepper motor.

 	7.StepperMotor.py
+		Control Stepper motors motion, Forward or backward over time or stop it in a position.

 	8.WaterPlant.py
+		Execute the logic of watering the plant using Server instruction.